anna-dor-plumsail/documents-docs/source/flow/how-tos/create-docx-from-template.rst

 - SFTP
 - File System

 You can store your source file anywhere.
 In this example, we will store our documents in SharePoint.
 Our Flow will get a template from a SharePoint document library, generate a new document based on this template and on some data.
-The result document will be stored back to SharePoint document library.
+The resulting document will be stored back to SharePoint document library.

 Firstly, we have to prepare the template file.
 Please follow `this instruction to prepare your template <../../advanced/create-docx-template.html>`_.